 The main aim of the HTLV National Register is to describe the epidemiology of HTLV in blood donors, recipients of potentially infected blood and their families in England and Wales.
 Factors associated with transmission, disease and survival in HTLV-infected individuals will also be investigated e.g. the potential impact of leucodepletion of blood components (removal of white blood cells).

 Little is known about HTLV-associated disease in Europe.
 The HTLV National Register enables us to collect information on a group of HTLV infected individuals as they are diagnosed, who are later followed up in order to investigate the signs and symptoms of disease as or if they develop.

-The HPA Centre for Infections is conducting the study in collaboration with NHSBT, Imperial College and colleagues at HTLV specialist referral centres.
+The Public Heath England is conducting the study in collaboration with NHSBT, Imperial College and colleagues at HTLV specialist referral centres.

 For further information contact Katy Davison.